bminer/node-static-asset/README.md

 **req.assetFingerprint(label, urlFingerprint, cacheInfo)** - Registers a URL fingerprint for the specified label.

--label - a label identifying the resource -urlFingerprint - the URL fingerprint for the resource.
-If a request for this
+- label - a label identifying the resource
-	resource is made, static-asset may add caching headers to the response.
+- urlFingerprint - the URL fingerprint for the resource.
+If a request for this resource is made, static-asset may add caching headers to the response.
--cacheInfo - an Object containing these properties:
+- cacheInfo - an Object containing these properties:
-	-lastModified - the last modified date of the resource -etag - the ETag of the resource
+	- lastModified - the last modified date of the resource
+	- etag - the ETag of the resource
-	-expires - the expiration date of the resource; if not given, the resource will expire approximately one year in the future.
+	- expires - the expiration date of the resource; if not given, the resource will expire approximately one year in the future.
 Set to `null` to disable strong caching headers.